CS50Dartmouth21W/nuggets-chicken/IMPLEMENTATION.md

 ```

 ## Data Structures
-* hashtable of clients
+* hashtable of clients:
 Has name as key and player struct as item
 Keeps track of all players and their information
-* spectator
+* spectator:
-Stored as a key in the maps hashtable
+Stored as an item in the maps hashtable
-* maps
+* maps:
-hashtable of maps for individual players and for the spectator/main map
+hashtable of maps for individual players and for the spectator/main map.
+The player name is key and array is item.
-* message
+* message:
 leverages the message data type that will be sent from the server to the players and spectators
-* counters
+* counters:
 Used to keep track of number of gold in gold piles

 ## Resource Management